Routine to ritual- how to create a lasting practice that helps you to shine

 Find the time and place that is right for you.
 A time and place where you can let go and turn inward.
 This is your time for you.

-Sometimes I do my asana practice in the morning, finish with breathing and shavasana, and then do meditation or guided relaxation in the afternoon.
+Sometimes I do my asana practice in the morning, and finish with breathing and shavasana, and then do guided relaxation in the afternoon or evening.

 Be aware that meditation is a 'focus' practice, while guided relaxation is a 'de-focus' practice.
-That is why meditation is often practiced in the mornings and not right before bed.
+That is one reason why meditation is often practiced in the mornings and not usually right before bed.

 The 'de-focussing' aspect of yoga nidra/ guided relaxation can be done in the late afternoon to clear stress, or in the evening to help you wind down before bed.

-De- focussing' is now being recognised by science as beneficial for brain health and mental wellbeing, just as sleep is, and it can make up for lack of sleep too.
+De- focussing' is now being recognised by science - it is beneficial for brain health and mental wellbeing, just as sleep is.

 Lighting incense clears the energy and the simple act of lighting a candle lets your body and nervous system know that it's time to relax.